OnurKerimoglu/stocks_analytics/README.md

 sudo chmod -R 755 /var/lib/docker;\
 sudo ln -s $CLI_PLUGINS $DOCKER_CONFIG/cli-plugins
 ```
+This instance proved to be too limiting: as the DAG was running, it was not possible to establish an ssh connection with the machine.
+I also did not like that COS does not allow installing packages.
+Therefore I tested a second, slightly stronger VM instance.

+**VM2:**
+This one is a n2d-standard-4 instance (single core with 4 vCPUs, with a total of 16 GB Memory) with 30 GB disk size, and [Ubuntu Minimal 22.04 LTS](https://cloud-images.ubuntu.com/minimal/releases/jammy/release/) as the operating system (see: 'vm2' variables in [variables.tf](terraform/variables.tf)).
+This is a([minimal](https://wiki.ubuntu.com/Minimal)) Linux distro with optimized boot process and reduced package set, but with apt package manager that makes it easy to extend.
+Using this VM was much more comfortable with the current setup.

-Finally, the key of the service-account needs to be downloaded and copied to the VM instance:
+In both instances, the key of the service-account needs to be downloaded and copied to the VM instance:
 ```
 gcloud compute scp ~/gcp-keys/<filename.json> stocks-scheduler:
 ```